Need help developing Embedded Software or a Real Time System?

-Consider level of expertise when deciding to hire full time embedded system engineers vs. embedded software outsourcing.
+Consider level of expertise when deciding to hire full time embedded system engineers vs. embedded software consultants.

-Hiring an embedded developer, embedded software engineer, or outside embedded system design firm requires careful scrutiny.
+Hiring an embedded developer, embedded software engineer, embedded software consultant, or outside embedded system design firm requires careful scrutiny.
 Some of the more important issues are:

-How much experience does the embedded developer have?
+How much experience does the embedded software engineer have?

-We suggest you hire embedded software engineers or embedded hardware engineers with a minimum of 15 – 20 years experience if possible.
-It takes a long time and many, many embedded system design projects for an engineer to become truly skilled and knowledgeable.
-A less experienced embedded software engineer, embedded hardware engineer, or other embedded developer may be able to recite back definitions of industry buzzwords, or answer some stock interview questions, but that will be no substitute for decades of real world experience.
+We suggest you hire embedded software engineers, embedded hardware engineers, or embedded software consultants with a minimum of 15 – 20 years experience if possible.
+It takes a long time and many, many embedded software and system design projects for an engineer to become truly skilled and knowledgeable.
+A less experienced embedded software engineer, embedded hardware engineer, or other embedded consultant may be able to recite back definitions of industry buzzwords, or answer some stock interview questions, but that will be no substitute for decades of real world experience.

-Does the embedded system design engineer have experience with embedded hardware design?
+Does the embedded software consultant or embedded system design engineer have experience with embedded hardware design?

-Does the embedded software engineer have experience with RTOS development, such as vxWorks, embedded Linux, or QNX?
+Does the embedded software engineer or embedded software consultant have experience with RTOS development, such as vxWorks, embedded Linux, or QNX?

 Is the embedded system developer you are considering a good communicator?

-Does the embedded developer or embedded development firm have experience with the right embedded development tools?
+Does the embedded developer or embedded software engineer or consultant have experience with the right embedded development tools?

 Embedded development requires use of tools not usually used in application software development.
 This includes logic analyzers, oscilloscopes, embedded real time debuggers, in circuit emulators, and bus protocol analyzers.
 Sometimes the embedded software engineer will have to create or customize needed tools, or make the needed tools run on your system.
 While it is possible to complete your embedded system design project without these tools, it will take significantly longer.
 Some tricky situations and embedded design problems cannot be solved without use of the proper tool.

-Does the embedded developer or embedded system design firm provide a clear project specification and development plan?
+Does the embedded developer, embedded software consultant, or embedded system design firm provide a clear project specification and development plan?

 When hiring an outside embedded system design firm or embedded software engineer, it is important that the embedded developer provides specifications for the project being completed.
 The embedded system specification should provide a clear statement of the expected deliverable and time frame for delivery.
 The embedded software or embedded hardware being developed may be part of a larger embedded project at your firm, and it is vital to be clear about the interface between the internal work and the outsourced work.
 It is also vital to be clear about what is part of the deliverable and what isn't.

-Does the embedded developer or embedded development firm address and assess project risks?
+Does the embedded software consultant or embedded development firm address and assess project risks?